MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/7-sentinel.md

 ## Respond to threats with playbooks

 Playbooks can help you automatically respond to threats in Microsoft Sentinel.
-To create a new playbook, select **Automation** under **Configuration** in the Microsoft Sentinel left navigation.
+To create a new playbook, select **Automation** under **Configuration** in the Microsoft Sentinel left navigation, and then select **Create**.

 :::image type="content" source="../media/7-sentinel-14.png" alt-text="Screenshot of Microsoft Sentinel playbooks." lightbox="../media/7-sentinel-14.png":::